dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTIFIED_TOGGLE_AUTOMATION_FIX_2025_01_21.md

 ## Problem Statement

 ### User Requirement
-In Settings Window ¡æ Automation tab, when the "Reportify" module runs as part of an automation sequence, the Reportified toggle button in MainWindow ¡æ gridCenter (CenterEditingArea) ¡æ CurrentReportPanel should automatically turn on.
+In Settings Window ï¿½ï¿½ Automation tab, when the "Reportify" module runs as part of an automation sequence, the Reportified toggle button in MainWindow ï¿½ï¿½ gridCenter (CenterEditingArea) ï¿½ï¿½ CurrentReportPanel should automatically turn on.

 ### Observed Issue
 When the automation module set `Reportified = true` programmatically, the UI toggle button did not always reflect this state change, especially when the value was already `true`.